pesterhazy/presumably/posts/reagent-3.md

          "Toogle"]]])))
 ```

-When the rendering fn is called initially, the video DOM node has not been
+When the rendering function is called initially, the video DOM node has not been
 created yet.
 By passing the special `ref` prop to a component, you tell React
 that you want to be notified once the DOM node has been created.
 Conveniently,
 the anonmymous function receives as its argument the backing instance.
 A useful